Statuses

 - Linked external systems (Jira, Linear, ClickUp) — if you've configured status sync rules

-This is how you close the feedback loop — customers who asked for a feature get notified when it ships.
+This is how you close the feedback loop — customers who voted for a feature get notified when it ships.

 Pair every status change with a comment explaining the reason.
 "Planned for Q3 — bundling with the workspace redesign" is far more satisfying for customers than a silent status flip.